DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "...I'll be waiting at 10th floor"

-Paladin and her bodyguards started to run again.
+Light Knight and her bodyguards started to run again.
 From below could be heard sounds of destruction, but it belonged not only to Fairin and huge demon fight.
 Resistance soldiers on first floor already engaged demons too.
 From seventh to eight, and then to ninth floor.